5x12/themlsbook/jupyter_book/chapter2/knn.md

 ### 4.1.
 Evaluate on Train Set

 Let's first evaluate the score of the model on the training dataset.
 Remember, as we explained in the MLS book, this should be 0 in this example.

-The first step is to "predict" the training set, that is, we pretend that we don't know its labels and see if the trained model manages to guess them correctly.
+The first step is to "predict" the training set, as if we pretend that we don't know training set's labels and see if the trained model manages to guess them correctly.

 ```{code-cell} ipython3